A Spirituality of Sacred Siblings

-When we pray the Canticle we can feel as if we are being immersed into a deep wisdom that is known and embraced in the deepest part of me.
-The Canticle invites both expansiveness and humility as it opens our vision to the possibility of interconnectedness that is at the heart of the unfolding universe, and it invites us to remember our place within the vast immensity of space.
+When we pray the Canticle we can feel as if we are being immersed into a deep wisdom that is known and embraced in the deepest part of us.
+The Canticle invites us to both expansiveness and humility as it opens our vision to the possibility of that interconnectedness which is at the heart of the unfolding universe, and which invites us to remember our place within the vast immensity of space.

 Most High, all-powerful, good Lord,

 Yours are the praises, the glory,

 and the honour, and all blessing,

 To You alone, Most High, do they belong,

 and no human is worthy to mention Your name.

 Praised be You, my Lord, with all Your creatures,

 Who is the day and through whom You give us light.